 - Merge overlapping targets When enabled, overlapping target regions will be merged into one larger target region by expanding the first region to include all the bases of the overlapping targets, regardless of their strandedness.
 CNV calls are made on this larger region of merged amplicons, considered to be of undefined strand if it originated from both + and - stranded targets.

-- Control mappings You must specify one or more read mappings, which will be used to create a baseline by the algorithm.
+- Control mappings You must specify at least one read mapping or coverage table.
+The control mappings will be used to create a baseline by the algorithm.
+Coverage tables can be generated using the QC for Targeted Sequencing tool, see .
+When using coverage tables, it is important to use the same target region and settings for handling non-specific matches and broken pairs in this tool and in QC for Targeted Sequencing.
 For the best results, the controls should be matched with respect to the most important experimental parameters, such as gender and technology.
 If using non-matched controls, the CNVs reported by the algorithm may be less accurate.

 - Gene track Optional: If you wish, you can provide a gene track, which will be used to produce gene-level output as well as CNV-level output.